JetBrains/teamcity-documentation/topics/upgrade.md

 #### Upgrading from TeamCity version 2.x

-If the service wrapper needs an update, the new version is downloaded into the `<agent>/launcher.latest` folder, however the changes are not applied automatically.
+If the service wrapper needs an update, the new version is downloaded into the `<agent>/launcher.latest` directory, however the changes are not applied automatically.

 To upgrade the service wrapper manually, do the following:
-1. Ensure the `<agent>/launcher.latest` folder exists.
+1. Ensure the `<agent>/launcher.latest` directory exists.
 2. Stop the service using `<agent>\bin\service.stop.bat`.
 3. Uninstall the service using `service.uninstall.bat`.
 4. Backup the `<agent>/launcher/conf/wrapper.conf` file.